codewithsonyy/portfolio/README.md

 ## Contact info

-Feel free to contact me if you come through any error or want Guide of how to learn Full stack Development.
+Feel free to contact me if you come through any error or want Guide in contribution.
 You can also contact me if you want to Hire me for Your Project or organization.

 <a href ="https://www.linkedin.com/in/danielyoshizawa/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white" alt="Linkedin"/></a>